MU Health Care's Ellis Fischel Cancer Center plays an integral role in improving the lives of people battling cancer

 If there is a study of interest that you or a loved one may qualify for, or you have additional questions about a specific trial, contact the one of the CTO nurse clinicians.

 Clinical Trials Informed Consent

-In order to take part in a clinical trial, the participant must give their written informed consent after learning of the risks, benefits and other key aspects of taking part.
+In order to take part in a clinical trial, the participant must give their written informed consent after learning of the risks, benefits and other important information relevant to the study.
 The informing process includes discussion about any additional tests that may be required, costs of participation, inconveniences, as well as the rights and responsibilities of the participant.
 Throughout the study, participants will be informed as new information becomes available and may be asked to sign another informed consent if new benefits, risks or side effects are discovered.

 Before signing the consent, the doctor and CTO clinical study coordinator will go over the study in detail with the prospective participant.
 At the end of the discussion, patients should understand the study’s purpose, procedures involved, treatment timeline, patient rights and possible risks and benefits.

 Patients are usually sent home with a copy of the consent before signing so they can discuss it with their support team and gather any questions.
 Patients who decide to participate and meet the qualifications in the clinical trial will return to the hospital to meet with their physician or study staff to sign the consent form.

 If the patient agrees to join the study, it is important to keep in mind that signing the informed consent form does not mean patients must stay in the study.
-Patients can leave the study at any time.
+Patients can leave the study at any time for any reason.